deepstat/CCCM/README.md

 ## Introduction

 This paper proposes a novel method for assessing the agreement of multivariate measurement data: the Concordance Correlation Coefficient for Multivariate Measurements (CCCM).
-The R code in this repository provides CCCM and the Matrix Concordance Correlation Coefficient (MCCC) calculation method presented in the paper.
+The R code in this repository provides CCCM calculation presented in the paper and the Matrix-based Concordance Correlation Coefficient (MCCC) calculation (Hiriote and Chinchilli, 2011; https://www.jstor.org/stable/41242549)

 ## Repository Structure